jcb91/IPython-notebook-extensions-wiki/execute_timings.md

 ```

 ## TODO
 The timings information could be stored into the notebook and displayed when it is loaded.
+Where these information should be stored is still to be decided (maybe in the metadata).